-Marble of the Colosseum
+Robbing the Marble of the Colosseum

 The Colosseum, also known as the Flavian Amphitheatre, went through some rough events centuries before the actual break.
 With the end of the glorious Roman imperial age, people decided to give a new life to this monumental landmark.
 That’s the reason why the Colosseum was initially abandoned and then used as a grave during the Middle Age.

 Throughout these years, Roman citizens began using its marble to build new constructions all around the city.
 People were allowed to go in and out from this landmark with large amounts of marble.
 That’s why, even before the events that led to the actual break, the Colosseum already appeared mutilated.